Frequently asked questions

 What are the early warning signs and symptoms of MASH?

 Your liver doesn't always let you know when something is wrong, like some organs do.
-Symptoms of fatty liver disease or MASH can be vague, nonspecific, or even absent.
-Some people who reported symptoms prior to receiving a diagnosis of MASH experienced fatigue, nausea, loss of appetite, abdominal pain, and swelling in the abdomen.
+Symptoms of fatty liver disease or MASH can sometimes be hard to detect.
+In fact, some people with MASH do not experience symptoms before they are diagnosed.
+People who reported symptoms prior to receiving a diagnosis of MASH experienced fatigue, nausea, loss of appetite, abdominal pain, or swelling in the abdomen.

-Understanding the risk factors for MASH is the best way to know when it’s time to talk to your health care professional about whether you should be screened for MASH.
-MASH is closely associated with the following cardiometabolic risk factors:
+Understanding the risk factors for MASH is the best way to know when it's time to talk to your health care professional (HCP) about whether you should be screened for MASH.
+These are some health conditions that are associated with MASH:

 • Obesity